 Ceilings

 Repair category:

-Notes: The ceiling finishes are affected by minor blemishes.
+Notes: The ceiling finishes are affected by minor blemishes and some shrinkage was noted.
+Localised plaster repairs may be anticipated prior to redecoration.

 Internal walls

 Repair category:

 Notes: Internal walls are affected by minor blemishes.

 Floors including sub-floors

 Repair category:

 Notes: No obvious or significant defects were noted.